The CBC action Read more [...]

 Solutions and Good Practices:

 1. Fourty students, postgraduates and teachers of Petrozavodsk State University come to Finland for educational training, scientific training or to give lectures in programmes that last from several days to 2 years.
-The programe for students-teacher exchange has existed for over 15 years (in particular quantitative quotas) on the basis of bilateral and multilateral agreements with Finnish universities.
+The programme for students-teacher exchange has existed for over 15 years (in particular quantitative quotas) on the basis of bilateral and multilateral agreements with Finnish universities.

 2. From 2004 to 2006 two trans-frontier universities – Finnish-Russian Trans-frontier University (FRCBU) and Barents Trans-frontier University (BCBU) were established on the basis of multilateral agreements between higher education institutions in North-West Russia, Finland, Sweden and Norway.
 These long-term projects are aimed at developing and implementing a joint learning master’s programmes (in English) that will allow graduates to receive further double MA degree (Double Degree Diploma).